10 Good Website Layout Ideas for 2026 (with Examples)

 Inspired by print layout, they allow for the combination of headlines and imagery to introduce stories.
 That can be an engaging way of conveying what is essentially a list of links.

 It is also an excellent layout for highlighting content that regularly changes.
-That is why news websites like The Washington Post so favor it.
+That is why news websites like The Washington Post continue to favor it.

 This website layout style can also be somewhat overwhelming, with a large number of images and headlines shouting for attention.